grpc/grpc-go/README.md

 Installation
 ------------

-To install this package, you need to install Go 1.4 and setup your Go workspace on your computer.
+To install this package, you need to install Go 1.4 or above and setup your Go workspace on your computer.
 The simplest way to install the library is to run:

 ```
 $ go get google.golang.org/grpc